ababic/wagtailpurge/README.md

 Deletes all existing renditions for a Wagtail image (or images) of your choosing.

-If the `wagtail.contrib.frontend_cache` app is installed, purge requests will also be sent to your CDN or upstream cache for the URL of each rendition, allowing the users to download freshly generated ones.
+If the `wagtail.contrib.frontend_cache` app is installed, purge requests will also be sent to your CDN or dowmstream cache for the URL of each rendition, allowing the users to download freshly generated ones.

 ### 5. Custom purge requests